-Airlie has an active investment style that aims to deliver attractive long-term capital growth and regular income to its investors.
-Founded in 2012 by industry veteran John Sevior and headquartered in Sydney, Airlie manages Australian equities for institutional and retail clients.
-Magellan Asset Management ('Magellan') purchased Airlie in early 2018, providing retail investors exclusive access to Airlie's investment expertise through the Airlie Australian Share Fund (ASX: AASF) and more recently in March 2023, Airlie launched the Airlie Small Companies Fund.
+Founded in 2012 and headquartered in Sydney, Airlie manages Australian equities for institutional and retail clients.
+Airlie forms part of Magellan Investment Partners, providing access to its investment expertise through the Airlie Australian Share Fund (ASX: AASF) and the Airlie Small Companies Fund.

 Airlie provides an opportunity to access an experienced investment team with a proven track record of prudent, common-sense investing.
 Airlie undertakes research in conjunction with applying their long-term knowledge and relationships with Australian companies to identify attractive investment opportunities.
 Airlie’s funds are actively managed, concentrated funds that seek to invest in quality Australian listed companies.